nickfargo/state/_includes/content/docs/concepts/inheritance.md

 ### [Inheritance](#concepts--inheritance)

-The basis of the `State` object model is a classic rooted tree structure.
+The `State` object model is a classic rooted tree structure.
 Any state may serve as a **superstate** of one or more **substates**, each of which expresses further specificity of their common owner object’s behavior and condition.

-An owner object’s state tree is further heritable by any prototypal inheritors of that object, which view their prototype’s states as **protostates**, from which their own states may inherit.
+An owner object’s state tree is further heritable by any prototypal inheritors of that object, which view their prototype’s states as **protostates**, from which their own states, as **epistates**, may inherit.

 <div class="local-toc"></div>